mixpanel/docs/pages/Tracking/how-tos/debugging.md

 ### Client-Side vs. Server-Side Tracking

 - Client-side integrations are more vulnerable to data tracking issues due to ad blockers and DNT settings
-- Mixpanel's SDKs can need loading times to trigger the first event
+- Mixpanel's SDKs needs to be loaded to trigger the first event

 ### Different Triggers to Track Data